curl/everything-curl/usingcurl-downloads.md

-Clients also differ in how they send their requests, and some aspects of a request for a resource include, for example, format preferences, asking for compressed data, or just telling the server from which previous page we're "coming from". curl's requests will differ a little or a lot from how your browser sends its requests.
+Clients also differ in how they send their requests, and some aspects of a request for a resource include, for example, format preferences, asking for compressed data, or just telling the server from which previous page we are "coming from". curl's requests will differ a little or a lot from how your browser sends its requests.